Session 1: May 17-20, weekend before Memorial Day

 Cost and Payment

-Please click on each sessions registration link for Cost.
+Please click on each session's registration link for cost.
 Fees are on a sliding scale.
 This fee includes all classes, meals, camping, and events.
-The sliding scale is designed to provide access to women of low income.
-We depend upon a percentage of high paying participants in order to meet the Symposium budget.
+The sliding scale is designed to provide access to women of all income levels.
+We depend upon a percentage of high paying participants in order to meet the budget.
 We expect women with access to money to pay the full fee.
 Please be honest.
-There are a limited number of spaces for young women, ages 12-20 and Elders, ages 60 and over ), at a special rate if needed.
+There are a limited number of spaces for young women, ages 12-20 and Elders, ages 60 and over at a special rate if needed.
 Please go to each session's link for pricing.

-If you cancel: If you cancel before May 1st we will refund your full registration minus a $50.00 processing fee.
-If you need to cancel after May 1st for Spring sessions and August 1st for Fall Session, you will need to find your own replacement and work out the finances directly with her.
-No refunds are available after this date (call us for possible replacements from our waiting list).
+If you cancel: If you cancel before May 1st for the Spring Sessions and August 1st for Fall Session, we will refund your full registration minus a $25.00 processing fee.
+If you need to cancel after this date, you will need to find your own replacement and work out the finances directly with her.
+No refunds, transfers or credits are available after these dates.

-All requests for refunds must be in writing.
+All requests for refunds must be in writing (email is sufficient).
 No exceptions.

-If we cancel: NCWHS has full intentions of holding the Symposium rain or shine.
-However, in the event that we are forced to cancel before May 10th, for the Spring and August 10th for the Fall, we will refund as much of the registration fee as possible, to be determined at that time.
-If it becomes necessary for us to cancel after May 10th or August 10th, we may be unable to refund any of the registration fee.
+If we cancel: NCWHS has full intentions of holding each Session rain or shine.
+However, in the event that we are forced to cancel before May 10th for Spring Sessions or before August 10th for Fall session, we will refund as much of the registration fee as possible, to be determined at that time.
+If it becomes necessary for us to cancel after these dates we may be unable to refund any of the registration fee.

 This year we we will continue the practice of using wristbands.
 Everyone will be expected to wear her wristband all weekend and anyone found without one, will be asked to leave.
 To honor ourselves, each other, the kitchen and the organizers it has become necessary to monitor in such a way.
 Thank you for understanding.